DustinHartzler/PharmToTable/wp-content/plugins/open-graphite/readme.txt

 While the free version of Open Graphite is supported in the <a href="https://wordpress.org/support/plugin/open-graphite">WordPress support page</a>, one-on-one priority support is given to <a href="https://rocketapps.com.au/open-graphite-pro/?origin=open-graphite">Open Graphite Pro</a> license holders.

-<a href="https://rocketapps.com.au/open-graphite-pro/?origin=open-graphite">Open Graphite Pro</a> has additional features, such as:
+<strong><a href="https://rocketapps.com.au/open-graphite-pro/?origin=open-graphite">Open Graphite Pro</a> has additional features, such as:</strong>

 * The ability to use with any custom post type
-* Force Facebook to automatically and immediately update your title, description or featured image when you make edits (no need to use the Facebook debugger)
+* Force Facebook to automatically and immediately update your title, description or featured image when you make edits
 * Mobile and desktop previews for Facebook, Twitter and Linkedin
 * WooCommerce product support
 * Pinterest specific options